Low-sampling antibody-antigen modelling tutorial using a local version of HADDOCK3

 The second command does the same for the light chain (L) with the difference that the light chain is slightly shorter and we can focus on the first 107 residues.

-The third and last command merges the two processed chains and assign them unique chain and segIDs, resulting in the HADDOCK-ready 4G6K_clean.pdb
+The third and last command merges the two processed chains, renumber the residues starting from 1 (pdb_reres

 file.
 You can view its sequence running:

-Note that the corresponding files can be found in the pdbs
+Note The ready-to-use file can be found in the pdbs

 Preparing the antigen structure

-Using PDB-tools we will download the structure from the PDB database (the PDB ID is 4I1B), remove the hetero atoms and then process it to assign it chainID B.
+Using PDB-tools we will download the unbound structure of Interleukin-1β from the PDB database (the PDB ID is 4I1B), remove the hetero atoms and then process it to assign it chainID B.

 Defining restraints for docking